 The 50s were an eventful decade in American cultural history.
 There were many interesting cultural activities in America during that time.
 The following are some highlights about this wonderful decade.

+Abstract expressionism was the first American art movement to gain worldwide influence.
 Its proponents included Barnett Newman, Franz Kline, and Clyfford Still.
 Figurative art returned.

 Published works included The Wall by John Hershey, East of Eden by John Steinbeck, The Catcher in the Rye by J.D.Salinger, and The Naked Lunch by Williams Burroughs.
 The Beatniks and the beat generation reached their peak at this time.